oracle/docker-images/OracleDatabase/README.md

 ### Running scripts on startup
 The docker images can be configured to run scripts on startup.
 Currently `sh` and `sql` extensions are supported.
-You can either mount the volume `/docker-entrypoint-initdb.d` or extend the image to include scripts in this directory.
-After the image is started the scripts in `/docker-entrypoint-initdb.d` will be executed against the image.
+You can either mount the volume `/opt/oracle/scripts` or extend the image to include scripts in this directory.
+After the image is started the scripts in `/opt/oracle/scripts` will be executed against the image.
 SQL scripts will be executed as sysdba, shell scripts will be executed as the current user.
 To ensure proper order it is recommended to prefix your scripts with a number.
 For example
-`01_users.sql`, `02_permissions.sql`, etc. The example below mounts the local directory scripts to `/docker-entrypoint-initdb.d`.
+`01_users.sql`, `02_permissions.sql`, etc. The example below mounts the local directory scripts to `/opt/oracle/scripts` which is then searched for custom scripts:

-    docker run --rm -ti -v scripts:/docker-entrypoint-initdb.d oracle/database:12.2.0.1-ee sqlplus pdbadmin/<yourpassword>@//<db-container-ip>:1521/ORCLPDB1
+    docker run --name oracle-ee -p 1521:1521 -v /home/oracle/scripts:/opt/oracle/scripts -v /home/oracle/oradata:/opt/oracle/oradata oracle/database:12.2.0.1-ee

 ## Known issues
 * The [`overlay` storage driver](https://docs.docker.com/engine/userguide/storagedriver/selectadriver/) on CentOS has proven to run into Docker bug #25409.
 We recommend using `btrfs` or `overlay2` instead.
 For more details see issue #317.